janohlberger/IPM_steelhead_WA_coast/README.md

 | `code`      | Contains code to run the analyses and produce figures |
 | `data`      | Contains fish and covariate data used in the analysis |

+An `output` folder is created when running the first analysis script.

 ## Analyses
 The `code` directory contains the following four scripts: